 Other supplements to add to the diet along with Mg:

-Quinoa, leafy green veggies like spinach and kale, raw almonds, avocados, fermented foods, Kombucha–for these last two, research has shown a connection between the brain and the gut.
+Quinoa, leafy green veggies like spinach and kale, raw almonds, raw walnuts, avocados, fermented foods, Kombucha–for these last two, research has shown a connection between the brain and the gut.
 Furthermore, it’s important that gut health is maintained to help with stress and anxiety.

 Seated Forward Fold